Meet the Students Trying to Make the Dream of a Hyperloop a Reality

 Videos by VICE

-For the final episode of ETA, Motherboard met up with EPFLoop, an international team of 25 students working out of the École Polytechnique Fédérale de Lausanne in Switzerland, who are trying to make that dream a reality.
+EPFLoop, an international team of 25 students working out of the École Polytechnique Fédérale de Lausanne in Switzerland, are trying to make that dream a reality.
 The group is building hyperloop pods for SpaceX’s annual competition.
 This year, they took third place, but they’re already working on 2019.

 “The hyperloop combines all of the advantages of our current modes of transport that we know today—it’s on demand, it’s direct, it’s energy efficient, it’s emission free, it would shrink distances between cities, between countries, between continents, in a way that has never been done before,” Karine Chammas, business lead for EPFLoop told Motherboard.